About the Lung Cancer Awareness Toolkit

 Lung Cancer Stigma Communications Assessment Tool (LCS-CAT) | From the American Cancer Society and National Lung Cancer Roundtable, this tool helps construct and evaluate lung cancer communication materials. |

-National LGBTQ+ Cancer Network | The National LGBTQ+ Cancer Network has extensive resources to support patients, clinicians, and caregivers. |
+National LGBTQ+ Cancer Network | The National LGBTQ+ Cancer Network offers extensive resources to support patients, clinicians, and caregivers. |

 National Lung Cancer Roundtable (NLCRT) | The National Lung Cancer Round Table (NLCRT) is a national coalition of public, private, and voluntary organizations, and invited individuals, dedicated to reducing the incidence of and mortality from lung cancer in the United States through coordinated leadership, strategic planning, and advocacy. |